-8.11.3.
+8.8.2.
 Labour Market Training Programs

-8.11.3.1.
-FPSE supports the efforts of the Ministry of Advanced Education and the provincial government in their position with respect to the Labour Market Agreement and Labour Market Development Agreement and their related activities; and FPSE will continue to pursue active participation in the oversight mechanism dealing with Labour Market Transfers.

-- 8.11.3.2.
-FPSE will lobby the provincial government and the Ministry of Advanced Education to include more representation from the post-secondary education sector unions at all levels of the Labour Market and Labour Market Development Agreements negotiations and planning. - 8.11.3.3.
-FPSE will lobby to ensure that federal training funds be directed to programs in public post-secondary institutions taught by unionized faculty. - 8.11.3.4.
+- 8.8.2.1.
+FPSE supports the efforts of the Ministry of Advanced Education and the provincial government in their position with respect to the Labour Market Agreement and Labour Market Development Agreement and their related activities; and FPSE will continue to pursue active participation in the oversight mechanism dealing with Labour Market Transfers. - 8.8.2.2.
+FPSE will lobby the provincial government and the Ministry of Advanced Education to include more representation from the post-secondary education sector unions at all levels of the Labour Market and Labour Market Development Agreements negotiations and planning. - 8.8.2.3.
+FPSE will lobby to ensure that federal training funds be directed to programs in public post-secondary institutions taught by unionized faculty. - 8.8.2.4.
 FPSE recommends that the provincial and federal governments adopt the principle that public funds, aimed at covering the costs associated with career and trades training, should be used primarily to support programs taught by unionized faculty in public post-secondary institutions.

-8.11.4.
+8.8.3.
 Free Tuition

-8.11.4.1.
+8.8.3.1.
 FPSE advocates that the first year of education in a public post-secondary institution be free for Canadian citizens and permanent residents.

-8.12.
+8.9.
 GENDER NEUTRAL LANGUAGE

-- 8.12.1.
+8.12.1.
 When FPSE collects information and/or statistics on gender, the language FPSE uses shall not pre-determine choices.
-(1999) - 8.12.2.
-FPSE recommends that the use of gender neutral language in the classroom and throughout the institution be policy in all parts of the education system.
-(1990)

-8.13.
+(1999)

+8.10.
 GOVERNANCE

-8.13.1.
+8.10.1.
 Educational Governance